Oracle Cloud Infrastructure Customer Advisory for L1TF Impact on the Compute Service

 Additional Guidance for Oracle Cloud Infrastructure Bare Metal Instances

-Bare metal instances in Oracle Cloud Infrastructure offer you full control of a physical server with no Oracle code running on these instances.
+Bare metal instances in Oracle Cloud Infrastructure offer you full control of a physical server.
 Oracle Cloud Infrastructure's network virtualization is designed and configured to protect these instances from unauthorized access of other instances on the Oracle Cloud Infrastructure network, including other customer instances, both VM instances and other bare metal instances.

 If you're running your own virtualization stack or hypervisors on bare metal instances, the L1TF vulnerability allows a virtual machine to access privileged information from the underlying hypervisor or other VMs on the same bare metal instance.
 You should review the Intel recommendations about vulnerabilities CVE-2018-3615, CVE-2018-3620, and CVE-2018-3646, and make changes to your configurations as you deem appropriate.